 Central & Western Honshu Luxury Tour

-From here, you will be driven about 85 minutes (about 45 minutes if you are coming from Haneda) before arriving at your five-star hotel in the heart of Tokyo.
+From there, we’ll drive you about 85 minutes (or 45 minutes if coming from Haneda) to your five-star hotel in the heart of Tokyo.

-We provision only hotels that are not only superlative in their nature, but which are also conveniently located nearby the Imperial Palace Garden, or in central Tokyo (including the Ginza) areas.
+We hand-pick hotels that are not only superlative in nature, but which are also conveniently located near the Imperial Palace, or in central Tokyo (including ritzy Ginza).

-After check-in, allowing for good weather, you are invited to enjoy a peaceful stroll around the Imperial Palace Garden and the nearby, more modern areas of Tokyo and the Ginza at your leisure.
+After check-in, and allowing for good weather, you are invited to enjoy a peaceful stroll around the Imperial Palace Garden and the nearby, more modern areas of Tokyo at your leisure.

 Upon your request, it would be our pleasure to make dinner arrangements at a nearby fine restaurant.